Search | Directories | Reference Tools

 View course details in MyPlan: URBDP 513

-This course will explore concepts of race, racism, class, social justice, and make explicit their connections between design and planning.
-It does so to build student understanding about how, and the degree to which, these disciplines have historically addressed these topics, and where they stand currently.
-This exploration will include progress made, challenges, and overt actions that have and may continue to work in racist and unjust ways.
+Explores concepts of race, racism, class, and social justice, and makes explicit their connections between design and planning.
+Builds student understanding about how, and the degree to which, these disciplines have historically addressed these topics, and where they stand currently.
+Includes progress made, challenges, and overt actions that have and may continue to work in racist and unjust ways.
 Credit/no-credit only.
 Offered: AWSp.

 View course details in MyPlan: URBDP 514